openSUSE/obs-landing/_posts/deployments/2018-03-23-post-mortem-6.md

 One of these files used an ActiveRecord namespace outside of the model directory which caused a ``TypeError: superclass mismatch for class BsRequestAction`` because it was not required before.
 This error only occured when the eager load setting was enabled which caused that we neither experienced this error in development nor in our test suite.

+## Other side-effects
+The full crash of the application also caused a crash of the delayed jobs workers, which we use for asynchronous jobs.
+This was not discovered until Monday morning which caused e.g. that the notification system was not working over the weekend and delayed job needed to process several thousand jobs.

 ## How are we going to do better in the future?

 ### Mirror production closer in the CI cycle